stcarrez/ada-lzma/README.md

 samples/compress_easy.adb is an example on how to compress some stream. samples/decompress.adb shows hoz to decompress a stream.

-Roughtfly speaking, import some package:
+Roughly speaking, import some package:

     with Lzma.Base;
     with Lzma.Container;